yungFish/StupidGroupFinder/README.md

 # StupidGroupFinder

-Version 0 now complete!
+Version 0.1 now complete!
+Future updates and improvements still to come.

-Work in progress - Mobile Device Group and User Group equivalents ~~soon to come~~ have arrived.

-The Ebooks and iOS App sections work in their current states but including them makes the script take considerably longer to run - from ~seconds without either deliverable to ~minutes when included, even in small environments.
-Anecdotally from my test server: searching thru 19 iOS apps added ~17 minutes and searching thru one lone ebook added about 8 minutes to script run time.

-Re-evaluation plans/considerations for future revisions:
+These scripts were designed to locate any Smart Computer/Device/User Groups in your Jamf Pro server that aren't in the scope of any of your deliverables.
+Once these groups are found, they can be simply deleted or repurposed as desired using Mike Levenick's 'Stupid Groups' app (found here: https://github.com/mike-levenick/stupid-groups/releases) to eliminate the strain of these unnecessary group membership calculations on your server.

+Any comments, tips, feedback, recommendations, etc are always welcome.

+To-do list:
-- Returning Smart Group ID number along with Smart Group Name for easier correction via Stupid Groups App.
+- Return Smart Group ID Number along with Smart Group Name for easier correction via Stupid Groups App.
-- Modifying Ebooks and iOS App sections for improved efficiency.

 Stay tuned.